Summer Youth Dialogues on Race and Ethnicity in Metropolitan Detroit

 Facilitators do not need extensive experience, and will receive training and support throughout the process and be prepared to aid with coordinating programming as well as facilitating dialogue as a variety of roles are needed throughout the program.

+The fellowship will occur over 12 weeks, from May 14 - August 6, 2025.
 Fellows will enroll in up to a total of 4 c.u. complementary coursework, including facilitation support and community activities.
 They might hold other employment and may be enrolled in other coursework, but are required to participate in all program activities as scheduled.

 We review applications on a rolling basis.
 Selected applicants will participate in a group interview before acceptance into the program.
-Applications for summer 2024 will open in the 2023-24 academic year.

 Friends and supporters